Using anndataR

 #> var: 'gene_name'

-{anndataR} provides standard R subsetting methods
+provides standard R subsetting methods that work with familiar bracket

-that work with familiar bracket notation.
-These methods return
+notation.
+These methods return AnnDataView

-objects that provide lazy evaluation for
+provide lazy evaluation for efficient memory usage.

 Basic subsetting